Planetary Influences on the Solar Cycle: A Nonlinear Dynamics Approach: The perturbations couple with solar dynamo models

 In Figs.~\ref{fig:lorenz_V-P}-\ref{fig:dvdp_V-P} we show the absolute value of the numeric differentiate series $x^{(n)}_t$ ($n=1$ for Lorenz and Rikitake and $n=2$ for the Duffing-Van der Pol oscillator) as shown in Eqs.~(\ref{eq:lorenz0}), (\ref{eq:rikitake0}) and (\ref{eq:dvdp0}).

 This perspective provides a few insights.
 First, irrespective of how small the perturbations are in relation to the signals, they both become effectively coupled: the relative scales range from $0.5$ to about one order of magnitude.
 Secondly, the behavior of the Lorenz and Rikitake systems is directly linked to the perturbations.
-As a matter of fact, wherever there is a destructive interference between the harmonic components of the perturbation, the systems display their typical chaotic regime.
-However, for stronger perturbations, the system experiences a better temporary coupling causing the signal to appear less chaotic.
+As a matter of fact, wherever there is a destructive interference between the harmonic components of the perturbation, the systems display highly nonlinear behavior similar to their corresponding unperturbed cases.
+However, for periods of stronger perturbative amplitude, the systems couple more strongly with the perturbation causing the signal to appear more deterministic.
 The aperiodic nature of the perturbation creates the irregular intermittency between the two regimes.
 Overall, intermittency is stronger for common amplitudes than for mixed amplitudes both in the Lorenz and Rikitake systems.
 Finally, the Duffing-Van der Pol oscillator display a weaker response to the perturbations, where the oscillations in $p(t)$ originate a superposition of envelopes in the oscillations.
 This results in cycle-like structures with irregular amplitudes that are nonetheless deterministic.